awsdocs/amazon-kendra-developer-guide/doc_source/API_AttributeFilter.md

 Required: No

  **ContainsAll**   <a name="Kendra-Type-AttributeFilter-ContainsAll"></a>
 Returns true when a document contains all of the specified document attributes\.
-This filter is only appicable to `StringListValue` metadata\.
+This filter is only applicable to `StringListValue` metadata\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No

  **ContainsAny**   <a name="Kendra-Type-AttributeFilter-ContainsAny"></a>
-Returns true when a document contains any of the specified document attributes\.This filter is only appicable to `StringListValue` metadata\.
+Returns true when a document contains any of the specified document attributes\.
+This filter is only applicable to `StringListValue` metadata\.
 Type: [DocumentAttribute](API_DocumentAttribute.md) object
 Required: No